Naheemsali/hotel-demand-forecasting/README.md

 | Neural | NHITS | `neuralforecast` | Neural hierarchical interpolation for long-horizon forecasting |
 | Foundation | Chronos T5-small | `chronos-forecasting` | Pretrained language-model-style forecaster, applied zero-shot |

+🔧 Methodology

+## 🔧 Methodology

+### Cross-Validation
+Rather than a single train/test split, I used 5-fold time-series cross-validation with non-overlapping windows.
+Each fold moves forward by 28 days, so the model is tested on 5 different 28-day periods before ever touching the final test set.
+This gives a much more reliable picture of how each model actually performs.

+### LightGBM Features
+LightGBM needs hand-crafted features since it has no built-in notion of time.
+I gave it:
+- Recent demand values at lags 1, 7, 14, and 28 days
+- Rolling averages and standard deviations to capture short-term trends
+- Calendar features like day of week, month, and quarter to capture seasonality
+- The target was differenced at lags 1 and 7 before training to remove trend and weekly patterns

+### Foundation Model
+Chronos is a pretrained forecasting model released by Amazon — think of it like a language model but for time series.
+Importantly, it requires no training on your data and no API key.
+I loaded it and ran it directly on each hotel series to generate 20 forecast samples, then took the median as the final prediction.

+### Data Cleaning
+When I ran the data validation checks, `hotel_77` came up with 16 missing dates in its history.
+Rather than dropping the series entirely, I filled the gaps using linear interpolation so the series stayed continuous.
+This was necessary because MLForecast strictly requires gap-free daily timestamps.

+### A Note on MAPE
+MAPE divides by the actual value, which breaks down completely when demand is zero.
+Since 320 rows in this dataset have zero demand, reporting MAPE would produce undefined or infinite values for those days.
+I chose to drop it entirely and rely on MAE and RMSE instead, which are more honest metrics for this data.